 The College's main campus in Moore County has expanded significantly since the 1960s.
 Little Hall, a facility for culinary technology and the engineering and computer programs, and Dempsey Student Center opened in 2006.
 In addition, Steed Hall, home of the Landscape Gardening program, opened in 2010 to replace its former home, Huette Hall.
-Logan Hall, a 36,000 squarefoot general purpose office and classroom building, opened in 2012.
-Blue Hall, one of the earlier structures on campus, underwent a major renovation in 2012 and is now the home to Counseling Services, Institutional Effectiveness, Basic Law Enforcement Training, and Health and Fitness Technology classes.
-The 2012 opening of a new maintenance building allowed the old maintenance facility to become the focal point of Continuing Education advanced manufacturing programs.
+Logan Hall, a 36,000 square-foot general purpose office and classroom building, opened in 2012.
+Blue Hall, one of the earlier structures on campus, underwent a major renovation in 2012 and is now the home to Career Services, Planning & Research, Basic Law Enforcement Training, Department of Corrections Training, Aviation and Career Pilot, and Health and Fitness Technology classes.
+The 2012 opening of the McKean Campus Services Center allowed the old maintenance facility to become the focal point of Continuing Education advanced manufacturing programs.